 Poor sleep affects your physical and mental wellbeing, your energy, resilience, your ability to think clearly and function effectively at home or work, and it can increase your risk of obesity, heart disease and diabetes.

-More than 1 in 3 of us (37%) have sleep issues, saying we often struggle to sleep or are insomniacs.
-Just 1 in 5 of us say we have no issues sleeping.
+We understand sleeping problems - our survey of 1,503 people highlights the scale of the sleep issues.
+Our research shows more than 1 in 3 of us (37%) have sleep issues, saying we often struggle to sleep or are insomniacs.
+Just 1 in 5 of us say we have no problems sleeping.

-At DR.VEGAN® we’re passionate about simplifying nutrition, helping you understand your diet and make healthier choices.
-Our range of vegan supplements cater for all diets and a range of health goals, including vitamins for sleep.
+At DR.VEGAN® we’re passionate about simplifying nutrition, helping you understand your diet and lifestyle to make healthier choices.
+Our range of vegan supplements cater for all diets and range of health goals, including vitamins for sleep.

 People who do no exercise each week are significantly more likely to suffer from poor sleep compared to those who exercise 2-5 hours a week or more.